stripe-archive/react-stripe-elements/README.md

     // You can also use createToken to create tokens.
 See our tokens
     // documentation for more: https://stripe.com/docs/stripe-js/reference#stripe-create-token
     this.props.stripe.createToken({type: 'card', name: 'Jenny Rosen'});
+    // token type can optionally be inferred if there is only one one Element
+    // with which to create tokens
+    // this.props.stripe.createToken({name: 'Jenny Rosen'});

     // You can also use createSource to create Sources.
 See our Sources
     // documentation for more: https://stripe.com/docs/stripe-js/reference#stripe-create-source